 olive oil and butter for frying

 1. In a bowl, mix together the flour, bicarbonate of soda, salt and sugar.
 In a separate bowl, mix together the ricotta (or cottage cheese), eggs and milk.
 Add the egg, cheese and milk mixture to the flour mixture and, using a large spoon, stir together to make a batter.
 Add the blueberries.

-I eat these blueberry pancakes as they are or with a mix of fresh berries or a raspberry sauce (simply cook some raspberries in a small sauce pan with just a hint of water and a little bit of sugar until they collapse – it won’t take long).
-But, if you don’t mind the increase of calories, you can also serve them with a bit of maple syrup and even some bacon.
+I eat these blueberry pancakes as they are or with a mix of fresh berries.
+But, if you don’t mind the increase of calories, you can also serve them with some maple syrup.

 You can buy my book "A Tasty Way to a Healthy Life" as either a paperback or as a Kindle book on Amazon.

 Add spice to your food with this beetroot and chilli ketchup.

 Spicy sweet potato quesadillas - a healthy and fabulously tasty treat.

 Feb 23, 21 01:02 PM